a. Whitney Awards will be given for the following categories:

 d.
 Nominations will be sent to the Whitney Awards Committee electronically.

 e.
-Nominations may be made any time between January 1 and December 31 of the award year.
+Nominations may be made any time between January 1 and December 31 of the award year, unless the Whitney Awards Committee chooses to extend the nomination period for end-of-year releases.

 f.
 The nominator may nominate each novel only once.